i-on-project/teams/docs/data_model/data-model-notes.md

   - A collection of assignments
   - A state that indicates if the classroom is active or inactive

+- An ``invite link`` is used to invite students into the classroom and for them to create or join a team.
+It is characterized by:
+  - An unique URI
+  - It is linked to a specific classroom

 - A ``Teacher`` is characterized by:
   - An unique number that identifies the teacher
   - A name
   - A set of classrooms

-- A ``Student`` is characterized by:
+  - A email
-  - An unique number that identifies the student
+  - An office number (inside the university campus)
-  - A name
-  - One or more teams

-- A ``Students`` is characterized by:
-  - An student id
-  - A classrooms

-- An ``invite link`` is used to invite students into the classroom and for them to create or join a team.
-It is characterized by:
-  - An unique URI
-  - It is linked to a specific classroom

 - A ``team`` is a collective of students from a specific classroom that develop and deliver assignments.
 It is characterized by:
   - An unique id